Świętosława

 "Świętosława" is a name that was used in the past by historians to refer to a Polish princess who was the daughter of Mieszko I of Poland, sister to Bolesław I of Poland, and purported wife of two Scandinavian kings.
-Modern research suggests it was likely not her name, and that she was only a wife to one of aforementioned kings, Sweyn Forkbeard.
+Modern research suggests it was likely not her name, and that she was only a wife to one of the aforementioned kings, Swein Forkbeard.

-Some chroniclers recount that a princess, whose name is not given, was married first to Eric the Victorious of Sweden and then to Sweyn Forkbeard of Denmark, giving the former a son, Olof, and the latter two sons, Harald and Cnut.
+Some chroniclers recount that a princess, whose name is not given, was married first to Eric the Victorious of Sweden and then to Swein Forkbeard of Denmark, giving the former a son, Olof, and the latter two sons, Harald and Cnut.
 Because a documented sister of Cnut seems to have borne the Polish name Świętosława, it has been speculated that this may also have been the name of their mother, making her the Polish princess of the chroniclers.

 The Icelandic sagas identify the queen of these two monarchs in turn as Sigrid the Haughty, daughter of Skagul Toste.
 This account is considered less reliable than the contemporary chroniclers by a number of scholars, according to Birgitta Fritz in Svenskt biografiskt lexikon, and the historical authenticity of Sigrid is viewed skeptically.
 Snorre Sturlasson also mentions a Slavic princess he calls Gunhild of Wenden, daughter of king Burislav of the Wends, the ancient Slavs inhabiting the northern regions of modern Poland, and it has been suggested that Gunhild may be a somewhat confused account of the sister of the Polish king Bolesław I described by the chroniclers.

-Polish genealogist Rafał Prinke sees the German chroniclers as having combined the roles of two distinct wives of Sweyn Forkbeard, with the Polish princess actually being Gunhild, mother of Cnut, Harold and a daughter Świętosława.
+Polish genealogist Rafał Prinke sees the German chroniclers as having combined the roles of two distinct wives of Swein Forkbeard, with the Polish princess actually being Gunhild, mother of Cnut, Harold and a daughter Świętosława.
 He sees Sigrid the Haughty as an authentic subsequent wife of Sweyn as widow of Eric the Victorious, being mother of Eric's son, Olaf, and of Sweyn's daughter, Estrid.
 He further suggests, although Świętosława was not the name of Sweyn's Polish wife, that the name had a history in the family and was perhaps the name of the otherwise unknown wife of Mieszko's father, Siemomysł.